The best Black Friday deals as they drop

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday 2022: Best deals on TVs, air fryers, ghds, Xbox series S consoles and more
+Black Friday 2022: Best deals on TVs, air fryers, Dyson hair dryer, Xbox series S consoles and more

 Welcome to your cheat sheet to this year’s Black Friday 2022 shopping bonanza